 For more details see our full glossary of assessment terms.

-You will work at least one day a week with your partner institution to gain experience in a real curatorial setting and develop skills required by industry.
+You will work with your partner institution to gain experience in a real curatorial setting and develop skills required by industry.

 The City Campus at Arnolfini occupies the top three floors of the Arnolfini building on Bristol's harbourside and offers studio and teaching spaces for Curating students.
 Computing facilities and student support services are available.
 Visual Culture modules and a range of guest lectures are delivered here as well as at other sites within the City Campus.

 You are able to access the range of resources available at other City Campus sites, including Bower Ashton.
 Bower Ashton houses the main library supporting the creative and cultural industries as well as student support services.